Trade guide

 Basic finishing — Fundamental techniques and tool use

-Decorative concrete — Patterns, colors, and artistic applications
+Decorative concrete — Patterns, colours, and artistic applications

 Industrial floors — Large-scale power floating and polishing